Quilombo: Quilombos

 The region of Campo Grande and São Francisco was often populated with quilombos.
 In 1741, Jean Ferreira organised an expedition against a quilombo, but many runaways escaped capture.
 In 1746, a subsequent expedition captured 120 members of the quilombo.
 In 1752, an expedition led by Pere Marcos was attacked by quilimbo fighters, resulting in significant loss of life.

-Quilombos continued to form in the nineteenth century.
-In 1810, a quilombo was discovered at Linhares in the state of Sao Paulo.
+Quilombos continued to form in the 19th century.
+In 1810, a quilombo was discovered at Linhares in Sao Paulo.
 A decade later, another was found in Minas.
-In 1828, another quilombo was discovered at Cahuca, near Recife, and a year later an expedition was mounted against yet another at Corcovado, near Rio.
+In 1828, another quilombo was discovered at Cahuca, near Recife, and a year later, an expedition was mounted against another at Corcovado, near Rio.
 In 1855, the Maravilha quilombo in Amazonia was destroyed.